Codecademy/docs/content/go/concepts/loops/loops.md

 ---
 Title: 'Loops'
 Description: 'There are several different types of loops in Go.
-All are written using the `for` command using different syntax.'
+All are written using the `for` statement with different syntaxes.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'